4. DNS Integration#

-Certificate issuers, such as Let’s Encrypt, require that you prove technical control of the domain, you are issuing a certificate to.
+Certificate issuers, such as Let’s Encrypt, require that you prove technical control of the domain, you are issuing a certificate to, since they are of the type DV (Domain Validated) certificates.
 A common way of doing this is by adding a DNS TXT record to your public DNS.
 The value of the DNS TXT record is provided by the certificate issuer, and the certificate issuer checks that you have added the requested DNS TXT record to verify that you indeed control the domain.

-TrustView can integrate with your DNS and automatically add the requested DNS TXT records whenever a certificate is ordered using TrustView.
+TrustView can integrate with your DNS and automatically add the requested DNS TXT records whenever a certificate is ordered using TrustView or for prevalidating domains.
 A DNS provider in TrustView is a DNS integration for a number of domains that TrustView will use to add DNS TXT records whenever a certificate is ordered for one of the domains that the DNS provider is handling.

 Cloudflare - a commercial provider of DNS services